dnsimple/dnsimple-support/content/articles/redirector.markdown

     blog.foo.com to bar.com/blog

-Note that any path or query information passed by the user is passed to the resulting URL.
+Any path or query information passed by the user is passed to the resulting URL.
 If you set up a redirect from blog.foo.com to myfooblog.com, when the user goes to blog.foo.com/awesome_article they'll be redirected to myfooblog.com/awesome_article.

 ## Wildcard URL redirects